 By default, when a flow interview that uses screens finishes, a new interview for that flow begins and the user is redirected to the first screen.
 If you want users to be redirected to another page within Salesforce when they click Finish, use the return parameter in the flow URL.

-Depending on how the flow is distributed, your users see one of two UIs when they run a flow: Classic runtime or Lightning runtime.
+Depending on how a flow is distributed, your users see either the Classic runtime or Lightning runtime UI when they run the flow.
 Like its name suggests, Lightning runtime looks and feels like Lightning Experience.